rayxsong/research/content/FSM/FSM Week 6 Update.md

 - VMWare Fusion
 - Virtual Box
 - Parallel Desktop

 I like UTM, the interface is simple, and you can emulate x86 system.
 However, the emulation is extremely slow, I tried to install Ubuntu 20.04 desktop x86_64 using UTM, and the installation process took about 1 hour, so I don't encourage you to use it.

+- Archive of all versions of Anaconda: https://repo.anaconda.com/archive/
 # Plan

 Besides navigation, we may need to think about benchmarks in other tasks, such as picking, task time, etc.